-The process involves up to 4 steps to be completed:

-Step 1- professionals resolving disadvantages

-Step 2- safeguarding leads/ line manager involvement

-Step 3- LSCB board members involvement

-Step 4- LSCB chair involved
+The process involves up to 4 steps to be completed: Step 1- professionals resolving disadvantages Step 2- safeguarding leads/ line manager involvement Step 3- LSCB board members involvement Step 4- LSCB chair involved

-PEER-ON-PEER ABUSE
+CHILD-ON-CHILD ABUSE

-Children can abuse other children (often referred to as peer-on-peer abuse).
+Children can abuse other children (often referred to as child-on-child abuse).
 There are many forms of abuse that may occur between peers and these are described below and followed by sections giving advice and support on action to be taken in relation to both the victim and the perpetrator of the abuse.
-It should be noted that there can be considerable overlap between different types of peer-on-peer abuse.
+It should be noted that there can be considerable overlap between different types of child-on-child abuse.

 Staff are encouraged to maintain an attitude of "it could happen here".
-There is a zero-tolerance approach to peer-on-peer abuse at Fox Wood School.
+There is a zero-tolerance approach to child-on-child abuse at Fox Wood School.
 Staff will challenge any inappropriate behaviour between children and young people and will not downplay this behaviour.
-Staff will seek advice from the DSL or a member of the Safeguarding Team if they have any concerns about peer-on-peer abuse.
+Staff will seek advice from the DSL or a member of the Safeguarding Team if they have any concerns about child-on-child abuse.